“Back in my day,” said Leon Purvis, who had done enough time to qualify as a public landmark, “a man could at least trust his poison to be honest.”

 That, in one sentence, may be the modern condition.

-Now a desperate person looking for one clean minute without fear, boredom, memory, regret, lawyers, exes, judges, or his own thoughts can wind up with a piece of paper soaked in twelve laboratory nightmares and leave the world in a body bag.
+Now a man looking for one quiet minute without fear, boredom, memory, regret, lawyers, exes, judges, or his own thoughts can wind up with a square of paper soaked in twelve laboratory surprises and leave the world before he figures out what he bought.

 “The product got modern,” Leon said.

 The old underworld, for all its defects, at least understood customer relations.
-They might rob you, threaten you, break your kneecaps, or run off with your wife, but if they sold you a vice, it was generally the vice advertised.
+They might rob you, threaten you, or break your kneecaps, but if they sold you a vice, it was generally the vice advertised.

-Now the underworld has become a tech startup: disruption, scalability, no quality control, and the consumer dies during beta testing.
+Now the whole operation feels like a tech startup: disruption, scalability, no quality control, and the consumer dies during beta testing.

 “In the good old days,” he said, “a vice might break your heart, empty your wallet, wreck your marriage, and leave you singing in the alley.”